 As examples of what veggies to expect in your share: a spring-time box might include radishes, kale, salad mix, and snap peas; a summer box could include tomatoes, basil, garlic, summer squash, and butterhead lettuce; and for fall you could expect leeks, spinach, winter squash, potatoes, and onions.
 All of our produce is certified organic by WSDA and we work hard to make sure that when you pick it up, it's as fresh and vibrant as it was in the field!

 Add pastured poultry!

-From June through November, we'll be processing five batches of broiler chickens for same-day pick-up at the farm.
+In June we'll be processing one of broiler chickens for same-day pick-up at the farm.
 Our birds spend their days roaming on fresh pasture, are fed organic grain, and basically live like kings and queens!